 What is Science Week?

-Each year through Science Week, Pittcon offers outreach and support programs for science education in the city that hosts its annual convention.
-Science Week is one way that Pittcon will be supporting and enhancing science education in the Atlanta, Georgia area in 2016.
+Each year through Science Week, Pittcon offers outreach and support programs for science education.
+Science Week is one way that Pittcon supports and enhances science education.

 A variety of excellent opportunities will be available to teachers, students, and science educators.